zihanzhao1999/OpenFootprint/trade/README.md

 # Our Trade Data Pipeline

 We first generate six [US-2020-17schema CSV files](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/exiobase/US-source/2022) by running <a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio">generate\_import\_factors.py</a>.
 The merge combines US BEA and <a href="https://exiobase.eu">EXIOBASE</a> data emissions factors for annual trade data.
+(The ExiobaseSupabase CoLab above aims to send the same Exiobase data directly to Supabase and DuckDB for each country and year.)

 Exiobase provides the equivalent to <a href="https://github.com/USEPA/useeior/blob/master/format_specs/Model.md">M, N, and x</a> which is used in the <a href="/io/about/">USEEIO models</a> for import emissions factors.
 Exiobase also provides gross trade data which has no equivalent in USEEIO.